funkybob/django-nap/docs/mapper/index.rst

 ===========
-DataMappers
+Mappers
 ===========

-As the name suggests, a DataMapper will map properties on themselves to your object.
+As the name suggests, a Mapper will map properties on themselves to your object.
 They allow you to easily write proxy objects, primarily for converting between serialised (JSON) and live (Python) formats of your resources.

 ..
 Warning::
-    Since a DataMapper instance retain a reference to the object they are bound to, even when using << syntax, instances MUST NOT be shared between threads.
+    Since a Mapper instance retain a reference to the object they are bound to, even when using << syntax, instances MUST NOT be shared between threads.

 Field decorator: get/set
 ========================

-DataMappers work using Python's descriptor protocol, which is most commonly used via the `property` built-in.
-This gives you full control over a DataMapper's properties.
-When constructing a DataMapper you can pass an object for it to "bind" to.
-All field access to the DataMapper fields will proxy to this bound object.
+Mappers work using Python's descriptor protocol, which is most commonly used via the `property` built-in.
+This gives you full control over a Mapper's properties.
+When constructing a Mapper you can pass an object for it to "bind" to.
+All attribute access to the Mapper fields will proxy to this bound object.

 Here's an example to illustrate some of these concepts:

 .. code-block:: python

-    # An object we want to create a DataMapper for
+    # An object we want to create a Mapper for
-    class Person(object):
+    class Person:

         def __init__(self, first_name, last_name, is_alive):
             self.first_name = first_name